lidgnulinux/qipy/README.md

 It's easy to use qipy.
 We just need to run these commands :

 ----
-- List all installed recipes.
+- List all installed packages.

 	```
 	$ qipy list